arsindelve/ZorkAI/README.md

 ----

-#### When you do something the original Zork does NOT understand, Zork AI gives gives you a deep, funny and immersive answer that keeps you in the story and the world of Frobozz
+#### When you do something the original Zork does NOT understand, Zork AI gives gives you a deep, funny and immersive answer that keeps you in the story and the Great Underground Empire

 ### Original Zork 1: